sigmaSd/scrap-mcp/README.md

 the LLM, but also quickly fills up the context window.

 That's where this MCP comes in—it enables targeted scraping using CSS selectors, so you only extract the content you actually need.
+It's built to work seamlessly across various JavaScript runtimes like Deno, Node.js, and Bun.

 ## Example from Zed